Psyllium husk is a soluble fiber derived from the husks of the psyllium seed. Psyllium husk may also be called psyllium fiber.

 Follow all product instructions carefully.
 Do not take more than the recommended dose of this medication unless your doctor tells you otherwise.

 Possible side effects

-Since psyllium can increase intestinal volume and have a laxative effect, this substance may have undesirable side effects.
-If you are not familiar with plantain or take more than the recommended amount per day, you may be particularly prone to side effects.
+Because psyllium increases intestinal volume and has a laxative effect, this substance may have unwanted side effects.
+If you're unfamiliar with psyllium or take more than the recommended amount each day, you may be especially susceptible to side effects.